October 20

 German soldiers executed between 2,000 and 5,000 civilians in Kragujevac, Serbia, in 1941 as retaliation for partisan attacks that killed 10 German soldiers.
 Wehrmacht orders specified 100 Serbs shot for every German killed.
 Soldiers pulled students from classrooms.
 The massacre lasted all day.
 One German officer refused to participate and was arrested.
 The city's population was 23,000.
 Nearly every family lost someone.

-Allied planes sank the cargo ship Sinfra in Souda Bay, Crete.
+Allied aircraft sank the cargo vessel Sinfra in Souda Bay, Crete, while it was transporting 2,098 Italian prisoners o…

-Allied planes sank the cargo ship Sinfra in Souda Bay, Crete.
-It was carrying 2,098 Italian prisoners of war in the hold.
-The ship went down in minutes.
-Almost none of them escaped.
-British forces had captured them in North Africa.
-Germans were transporting them to the mainland.
-It remains one of the worst maritime disasters of World War II.
+Allied aircraft sank the cargo vessel Sinfra in Souda Bay, Crete, while it was transporting 2,098 Italian prisoners of war in its hold.
+The ship went down within minutes, and almost none of the prisoners trapped below deck escaped.
+British forces had captured the Italians in North Africa, and the Germans were transporting them to mainland Greece when the attack occurred.
+The sinking remains one of the worst maritime disasters of World War II and one of the deadliest incidents of friendly-fire-style loss of prisoners of war.

 General Douglas MacArthur waded through the surf at Leyte, finally making good on his 1942 vow to return to the Phili…